ComplexMonkeys/slayercalc/README.md

 # SlayerCalc
-A Simple website that allows you to calculate how many slayers tasks you need to do for a given slayer master to reach your target amount of slayer points.
+A Simple website that allows you to calculate how many slayer tasks you need to do for a given slayer master to reach your target amount of slayer points.